Benidorm

 Article 8 – Change travel sum

-1. The tour operator has the right to increase the travel sum up to 20 days before the day of departure (for own transport trips before the arrival date of the first booked stay) in connection with changes in the transport costs (including fuel costs), the taxes and duties.
+1. The tour operator has the right to increase the travel sum up to 20 days before the day of departure in connection with changes in the transport costs (including fuel costs), the taxes and duties.
 The travel organizer will indicate how the increase has been calculated.
-Said changes will also lead to a reduction of the travel sum, unless this cannot reasonably be required of the travel organizer in view of the associated costs.
-The travel organizer will indicate to the traveler how the reduction has been calculated.
 If the travel sum has been paid on time, the term within which the travel sum may no longer be increased is six weeks instead of 20 days before departure.

-4. The traveler is responsible for carrying the necessary documents, such as a valid passport or, where permitted, an identity card and any required visas, proof of inoculations and vaccinations, driving license and green card.
-If the traveler is unable to make the trip (entirely) due to the absence of any (valid) document, this will be for his account with all associated consequences, unless the tour operator has promised to provide that document and the lack thereof can be attributed to him. imputed, or if the tour operator has failed in its obligation to provide information under Article 2 paragraph 1.
+2. The traveller is responsible for carrying the necessary documents, such as a valid passport or, when allowed, an identity card and the required visas, proof of vaccinations and inoculations, driver’s license and green card.
+If the traveller cannot make the trip (totally) due to the absence of any (valid) document, it will be at his own expense with all associated consequences, unless the tour operator has committed to providing that document and the lack thereof can be justified. attributed to him. accused, or if the tour operator has breached its obligation to provide information under Article 2.

 Article 10 – Changes by the traveler

-2. Rejection of the changes desired by the traveler will be motivated by the travel organizer and the traveler will be notified without delay.
-The traveler can maintain or cancel the original agreement.
+2. Rejection of the changes desired by the traveller will be motivated by the travel organizer and the traveller will be notified without delay.
+The traveller can maintain or cancel the original agreement.
 In the latter case, Article 12 applies.
-In the absence of a response from the traveler to the rejection of his request, the original agreement will be executed.
+In the absence of a response from the traveller to the rejection of his request, the original agreement will be executed.

 3. A change in the departure date or a reduction in the number of paying passengers is considered a (partial) cancellation to which Article 12 applies.
 In that case, no change or communication costs are due.